Peter Saville (graphic designer): Work after Factory Records

 In 1993 Saville left London and moved to Los Angeles, to join ad agency Frankfurt Balkind with Brett Wickens.
 Saville soon returned to London, however, where he asked designer Howard Wakefield to restart the design studio.
 For three years they worked from "The Apartment" in partnership with German advertising agency Meiré & Meiré.
 Saville's modernist apartment in Mayfair doubled as the London studio.
 (The same apartment is depicted in the record sleeve of Pulp's album This Is Hardcore.)
 The Apartment produced works for clients such as Mandarina Duck and Smart Car.
 In 1999 Saville moved to offices in Clerkenwell.

 Saville grew in demand as a younger generation of people in advertising and fashion had grown up with his work for Factory Records.
 He reached a creative and a commercial peak with design consultancy clients such as Selfridges, EMI and Pringle.
 Other significant commissions came from the field of fashion.
 Saville's fashion clients have included Jil Sander, John Galliano, Yohji Yamamoto, Christian Dior, Stella McCartney and Calvin Klein Saville often worked in collaboration with longtime friend, fashion photographer Nick Knight.
 The two launched the art and fashion website SHOWstudio in November 2000.
 Belgian fashion designer Raf Simons was granted full access to the archives of Saville's vintage Factory projects and made a personal selection of Saville-designed works to integrate them into Raf Simons "Closer" Autumn/Winter 2003-04 collection.
 Raf Simons Spring/Summer 2018 collection also features a selection of archival works by Saville.

 In 2004 Saville became Creative Director of the City of Manchester, playing a strategic role in the regeneration and cultural renaissance of his home city, notably defining the ethos for the Manchester International Festival.

-In 2010 Saville designed the England football team home shirt.
+In 2010 Saville designed the England national football team home shirt.

 Saville has three D&AD awards, is a Royal Designer for Industry and won the London Design Medal in 2013.

 In 2012 Saville collaborated with Dovecot Studios, Edinburgh in celebration of their centenary to create a large scale tapestry of his work After, After Monarch of the Glen.
-This new tapestry commission is Dovecot Studios re appropriation of Peter Saville's appropriation of Sir Peter Blake's appropriation of Sir Edwin Landseer's 1851 painting Monarch of the Glen.
+This new tapestry commission is Dovecot Studios reappropriation of Peter Saville's appropriation of Sir Peter Blake's appropriation of Sir Edwin Landseer's 1851 painting Monarch of the Glen.

 In 2018, Saville redesigned the logo for British luxury fashion house Burberry, as revealed by then creative director Riccardo Tisci.

 In July 2019 Saville was featured in the BBC Radio 4 programme Only Artists in conversation with industrial designer Marek Reichman.
+Also in In 2019, he designed a trophy for the Pornhub Awards, which according to Dezeen is "based on the shape of sex hormones".

 Saville was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to design.

+Saville works with Jony Ive's studio LoveFrom.